PolyatomicBrian/drupal7-code-review-template/reviews/feed_import/feed_import.md

 ## Code Review Notes

+Removing use of eval.

 Plugins consist of various 1 or 2 function files and some classes to use functionality of other modules.
 Form alterations exist, but are secure.